-Students' schedules are considered complete after the spring schedule verification process has been completed.
-MHS schedules will be reviewed for adjustment within the first five days of the fall term for students who are academically overloaded or are misplaced in a course.
-Requests for withdrawal from a class after the first 4.5 weeks of the term will result in a grade of "F".
+The Master Schedule is created based on student course recommendations from teachers and student elective requests received during annual registration each spring.
+Students' schedules are considered finished after the spring schedule verification process is complete.
+MHS schedules will be reviewed for adjustment upon request within the first five days of the fall term for students who are academically overloaded or misplaced in a course.
+A request for changing an elective course in the first 5 days of a term will be considered based on seats available and section balancing.
+Changes in level will only take place prior to the end of the first quarter of the term (first 4.5 weeks) with administrative approval that includes a collaborative process with the student, parent, teacher, and school counselor.
+Requests for withdrawal from a class after the first 4.5 weeks of the term, if approved, will result in a grade of "F".